 |Age Range||3 to 8 years|

-So much bigger than the average crawl tunnel, this Super Sensory one from Pacific Play Tents is arch-shaped, with six mesh windows down each side.
-Two of the windows on each side are circular, two are triangular, and two are square, and they are approximately eight inches wide.
+So much bigger than the average crawl tunnel, this Super Sensory one from Pacific Play Tents is arch-shaped, with four mesh windows down each side.
+Two of the windows on each side are circular, one is triangular, and the other is square.

 Some parents complain that the tunnel doesn’t have a soft, padded underside, but this wasn’t a problem for us.
 Traditional crawl tunnels do not have a padded bottom either.